ktvcv/product-engine-test-task/README.md

 how the app will work in 'real' situations when two scenarios are possible.
 For this task, the clearing of processed data was not implemented.

-### Choice of task

-I have chosen this task because it seemed to be more 'real-life' and 'business' task to me.
-Also, writing a test for this task is quite useful, so I can create a test first, mock a data and always check logic and correctness of my app, change parameters etc.